bencoveney/bencoveney.github.io/posts/allocator.md

 For now, I am considering my allocator "good enough".
 With any project, by the time you reach the end you will have picked up plenty of knowledge about all the things you could have done better, if you were to do it again.
 In my case, that list looks something like this:

-- My assembly code is optimised for my ability to read it, rather than performance.
+- My Assembly code is optimised for my ability to read it, rather than performance.
 There's probably plenty of places where I could optimise away some instructions or data movement, but it might make it a bit harder to work with.
 - My allocator never shrinks the heap by returning memory to the operating system.
 This could be done if a large enough region at the end of the heap becomes free, but for now it will only ever grow.
+- I could add some extra checks and error handling, in case users pass invalid values to the API functions, like a request to allocate 0 bytes of data or free a block which isn't on the heap.
+- Other allocators will have more functions in their API, like ones which will ensure the blocks are empty (i.e. filled with zero values) before they are handed over.
+- Searching for free blocks involves walking through the entire heap.
+It would be great to be able to find free blocks more efficiently.
 - There are some use-cases like multithreading which my implementation has ignored entirely.

 Throughout this post I've also pointed to a range of tradeoffs, like the choice to store a footer alongside each block, which can speed up deallocation at the cost of some extra memory-use per allocation.
 In fact, the entire doubly-linked-list design of the allocator is a tradeoff, and there are alternative heap structures you can use which will make better, more informed tradeoffs.